nguyennk/moonlight-blade-eng-patch/README.md

 Currently only work for Taiwan version, will prob die when new version come out, will try to keep up with it while I still playing :D

+Update: Currently not playing the game anymore so I don't think I will keep this update, the player base just not worth the effort to keep this up :D

 # How did I translate it?

 There are a lot of what I called "restriction" got put in place since this is Unoffical translation.